AdarshZolekar/AdarshZolekar/README.md

 ## 🚀 About Me
 ● Currently pursuing B.E. in Computer Engineering at SKNCOE (SPPU)
-● Passionate about Robotics, AI/ML, Cybersecurity, Cloud, and Software Development
+● Passionate about Robotics, AI/ML, Cybersecurity, Cloud and Software Development
-● I'm currently working on Industry 5.0 and Cloud (AWS) with AI/ML Projects ● Always learning: Python, DSA, SQL, Cloud AI tools
+● I'm currently working on Industry 5.0 and Cloud (AWS) with AI/ML Projects ● Always learning: Python, DSA, SQL Cloud AI tools
-● Actively preparing for hackathons, research projects, and internships
+● Actively preparing for hackathons, research projects and internships.

 ---